 To produce the highest quality, natural salmon, Cermaq Canada has a strong focus on genetic integrity.
 They choose fish that grow quickly and are best suited to the farming conditions to become the broodstock that will produce the next generation of salmon.
 They keep close track of all the salmon's genetic roots, traceable by DNA.
 The beauty is, Cermaq Canada's proximity to the United States means that it can take as little as 24 hours for the salmon to go from farm to your plate.

-"Farming practices include 14 months in fresh water."
+Farming practices include 14 months in fresh water.
 Before the salmon are released into their seawater pens, they spend fourteen months in fresh water in Cermaq Canada's land-based hatcheries, which mimic the creek beds where wild salmon lay their eggs.
-"There, our hatchery workers constantly monitor the eggs, removing all but the best to become the smolt that will be transported to our seawater pens.
+There, hatchery workers constantly monitor the eggs, removing all but the best to become the smolt that will be transported to seawater pens.

-"The locations of our seawater farm sites are carefully selected to give our fish the best environment in which to grow.
-The pens have predator nets to protect the salmon, and although we grow up to half a million fish at a time, our pens are kept at low capacity – around 3 percent – allowing the fish to school and swim at various speeds.
+The locations of seawater farm sites are carefully selected to give the fish the best environment in which to grow.
+The pens have predator nets to protect the salmon, and although the company grows up to half a million fish at a time, the pens are kept at low capacity – around 3 percent – allowing the fish to school and swim at various speeds.